Tureckiy-zart/TUI/docs/workflows/foundation/FOUNDATION_STEP_PIPELINE.md

 This pipeline exists to **prevent accidental complexity** and **raise the baseline quality** of the system over time.

-Skipping steps or rushing execution will only reintroduce the problems this document is designed to elimin
+Skipping steps or rushing execution will only reintroduce the problems this document is designed to eliminate.